AI is Revolutionizing Addiction Treatment

 Not only that, but studies are being run to analyze how effective strategies in group therapy are for developing coping mechanisms.
 While results are still rolling in, the data seems clear that interventions, long considered a mainstay of addiction treatment, are not that conducive to recovery.

-American Addiction Centers and AIAmerican Addiction Centers (AAC) has long been an innovator in the addiction treatment field.
+American Addiction Centers (AAC) has long been an innovator in the addiction treatment field.
 Mainly, AAC has integrated two revolutionary technological aspects into its treatment: genetic testing and crisis detection.

 As the union between biotech and infotech grows ever closer, analysis of a patient’s genetics will become increasingly relevant for medical treatment.
 AAC’s use of genetic testing, primarily through Addiction Labs of America, has allowed the company to get a 360-degree view of a patient’s genetic code and determine which medicines are most conducive to addiction recovery.
 As AI’s power to analyze genetics grows, it may increasingly be used to determine the best course of medical treatment for patients seeking alcohol or drug rehab.